meisyal/ami-converter/README.md

 This project is released under MIT License.
 Please, check [LICENSE][license] file for more information.
 JAVE library is free software and it is licensed under GPL.
-All other contents are redistributed their original license terms.
+All other contents are redistributed under their original license terms.

 ami-converter is originally multimedia network assignment (coding project).
 Multimedia network course of 2015, [Department of Informatics][ifits], [Institut Teknologi